How to Clean Vinyl Floors

 - For stain removal methods involving soaking, use a rag to apply the solution.

-- If the stain is small, try a cotton ball or pad to soak it.
+- If the stain is small, try a cotton ball or pad to soak the solution into the stain.

-Use the method of vinyl stain removal that applies to your situation:
+Use one of the following methods of removing stains on vinyl flooring that applies best to your situation.

-- Brightly colored food can easily stain.
-Some common culprits are ketchup, curry, mustard, wine, sports drinks and tomato sauce.
+Brightly colored food can easily stain.
+Some common causes are juice, ketchup, curry, mustard, wine, sports drinks and tomato sauce.
 Treat these stains with baking soda and water.
-See Section 3 for details on making this natural paste.
-If this doesn’t work, thoroughly rinse off the baking soda before trying another method.
+See Section 3 for details on making and using this natural paste.

-- Beauty products are highly pigmented.
+- Makeup products are highly pigmented.
 Hair dye, lipstick, blush and concealer are known for staining.
 Try cleaning these stains with rubbing alcohol and an old toothbrush.

 - Hairspray doesn’t usually stain, but it may discolor.
 Unless you’ve got tinted hairspray, this will show as a dull film.
 Remove it with a drop of shampoo mixed with water.